Valfride/lpsr-lacd/README.md

 # Usage

 ## Testing
-For testing the [config file](configs/cgnetV2_deformable_test.yaml) file must have the path to the .pth as in the example bellow:
+To test the model, ensure that the config file specifies the path to the .pth file, as shown in the example below:
 ```yaml
 model:
   name: cgnetV2_deformable